 Kuro-e asked about Grandpa and Grandma.
 “Grandpa died,” Ernest said.
 “I’m sorry.
 Can I see Grandma?”
 Kuro-e asked.
 Ernest got all excited, “Yes, I’ll take you!”
 He disappeared into another room and came back with a set of keys, then proudly led Kuro-e to a new Ford F-150 parked outside.
 “How old are you?”
 Kuro-e asked.
 “Twelve,” he answered.
 “Hop in!”

 Grandma Lucy’s house was just a short drive away, a rectangular building just like Bertha’s.
 While Kuro-e waited outside, Ernest went inside to tell Grandma.
 After a long while, an impeccably dressed dignified-looking elder lady came out, attended by a woman, her eldest daughter.
-Lucy had on a beautiful emerald-green blouse with turquoise-blue trims and a flowing long brown skirt.
-A long red-coral necklace with a round turquoise pendant hung from her neck.
+Lucy had on a flowing long brown skirt topped with a beautiful emerald-green blouse with turquoise-blue trims, adorned with a big round turquoise brooch and a fine turquoise necklace around her neck.
 A silver bracelet with a big round turquoise gemstone wrapped around her right wrist, another silver bracelet with three turquoise insets adorned her left.
 Kuro-e introduced herself with the only Navajo she knew, “Ya’at’eeh!
 I am very pleased to meet you!”
 The daughter leaned over and spoke to Lucy in Navajo; then said, “She is happy to meet you.”
 After exchanging pleasantry with lots of impromptu sign language, Kuro-e took out a box of smoked salmon she brought as a gift and presented it to Grandma.
 Lucy looked puzzled, shook the box several times next to her ear and asked in English, “Fish?”

 Soon, the rest of the family arrived in several cars.
 They were so kind and welcoming; even though Kuro-e just met them hours earlier, they already felt like old friends.
 Kuro-e asked if she could take a picture of Grandma.
 Someone brought out a chair and set it on the dirt ground.
 While Lucy sat down smoothening her skirt to pose for the picture, her youngest grandson clung to her from behind, clutching a juice carton.